Casimir effect in magnetic dual chiral density waves: Summary and Outlook

 \section{Summary and Outlook}

 In this paper, we have discussed the Casimir energy produced by the quark field in the DCDW phase of quark matter under a magnetic field.
-We extended the Lifshitz formula to Dirac fermion fields in the MDCDW phase: our main formula is Eq.~(\ref{1dimLifshitz}).
+We extended the Lifshitz formula to Dirac-fermion fields in the MDCDW phase: Our main formula is Eq.~(\ref{1dimLifshitz}).
 Using this formula, we have calculated the Casimir energy in some parameter regions realizing the MDCDW phase.

 In particular, we have examined the LL decomposition of the Casimir energy in a magnetic field.
 This analysis clarifies how each LL (among the LLLs and some types of HLLs) contributes to the total Casimir energy.
 The HLLs are classified by the presence or absence of FPs, as in Table~\ref{Tab:type}.
-Our findings may be summarized as, in the one-flavor case, \begin{itemize} \item LLL (weak $eB$): Singly oscillating Casimir effect. \item LLL (strong $eB$): Non-oscillating Casimir effect. \item (2,2)-type: Dually oscillating Casimir effect. \item (2,0)-type: Singly oscillating Casimir effect. \item (4,0)/Island-type: Dually oscillating Casimir effect. \item (0,0)-type: Sign-flipping Casimir effect. \end{itemize} Here, the ``dual" effect in the (2,2)-type is caused by the spin-splitting, while that in the (4,0)/Island-type is attributed to the low-energy distortion of one dispersion relation.
+Our findings may be summarized as, in the one-flavor case, \begin{enumerate} \item[(i)] LLL (weak $eB$): singly oscillating Casimir effect; \item[(ii)] LLL (strong $eB$): nonoscillating Casimir effect; \item[(iii)] $(2,2)$ type: dually oscillating Casimir effect; \item[(iv)] $(2,0)$ type: singly oscillating Casimir effect; \item[(v)] $(4,0)$ or island type: dually oscillating Casimir effect; and \item[(vi)] $(0,0)$ type: sign-flipping Casimir effect. \end{enumerate} Here, the ``dual" effect in the $(2,2)$ type is caused by the spin splitting, while that in the $(4,0)$ or island type is attributed to the low-energy distortion of one dispersion relation.
 The situation of the two-flavor case is more complex, where the magnetic field splits the dispersion relations of $u,d$ quarks with different charges.
 As a result, we have observed the beating Casimir energy produced by $u,d$ quarks.